The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry: Dually flat spaces and torifications

-In the set-up in Proposition~\ref{prop : potential}, the smooth function $\vphi$ is called a {\it potential} of the metric $h$, and $(h={\rm Hesse}(\vphi), \nabla)$ is called a {\it Hesse structure}.
-The following lemma is a fundamental tool in this paper and can be verified by the direct computation.
+In the set-up in Proposition~\ref{prop : potential}, the smooth function $\vphi$ is referred to as a {\it potential} of the metric $h$, and $(h={\rm Hesse}(\vphi), \nabla)$ is refereed to as a {\it Hesse structure}.
+The following lemma serves as a fundamental tool in this paper and can be verified through the direct computation.